berkanttubi/indexinMovies.c/README.md

 # indexinMovies.c

+You can do some operations for storing the movies.

-You should check the txt file.
+NOTE THAT: You need to check txt file.